SSAHK/ssahk.github.io/_posts/2015-5-1-Surgical-Taster.md

 ####Simulated Tutorials and Sharing Session by Students (Day 1)

-Participants will experience simulated tutorials in a Problem­Based Learning style, during which surgical related topics will be discussed using layman terms.
+Participants will experience simulated tutorials in a Problem-­Based Learning style, during which surgical related topics will be discussed using layman terms.
 This session aims to to provide participants with rudimentary knowledge of common surgeries as well as a taste of a typical tutorial.

-Additionally, current medical students (clinical and/or pre­clinical) will share their medical school life, in particular, challenges they have encountered and ways to overcome them.
+Additionally, current medical students (clinical and/or pre­-clinical) will share their medical school life, in particular, challenges they have encountered and ways to overcome them.
 Through interaction, we aim to deepen participants’ understanding of medical school life and answer some of the questions they may have in mind, which will hopefully aid them in making informed decisions when choosing university majors.

 ####Introduction to Common Surgeries (Day 2)